sieve-data/docs/source/index.html.md

  "query_latency": "0.088"}
 ```

-This endpoint is for retreiving the set of intervals (inclusive), grouped by each video, that satisfy the conditions of the metadata filter that you specify.
-You'll be returned a list of all intervals and associated video name, for all videos in your project.
-The tags are queryable in mongo format, the same as the /query endpoint.
+This endpoint allows the retrieval of a set of intervals within a video which match a query.
+Usage works in the same way as the [`/query`](#query-for-metadata) endpoint.
+The only difference is the return payload which will be a list of all intervals that match your query within each video you've submitted to your project.

 ### HTTP Request